Fern-labs/Project-Rock-Paper-Scissors/README.md

 Odin Project's
 Project: Rock Paper Scissors
 Foundations Course
-Go into Console to play.
+Refactored to be played on Browser